1. About this Policy

 Europe West is our primary site (Netherlands, Amsterdam), Europe North is the disaster recovery site (Ireland, Dublin).

 Australia East is the primary site, Australia Southeast is the disaster recovery site.

 |Sendgrid, Inc.*||Email service provider ||US|

 |Zendesk||Customer Service Portal||US|

 23.1 The GDPR requires that Personal Data must not be transferred to a country or territory outside the European Economic Area (i.e. the member states of the EU plus Iceland, Liechtenstein and Norway), unless that country or territory or organization ensures an adequate level of protection for the rights and freedoms of Data Subjects in relation to the Processing of Personal Data.

-23.2 Subject to paragraph 3.20, where the Customer entity and the Thunderhead entity are based inside the EEA, Thunderhead shall not transfer Personal Data to any country outside of the EEA without prior written consent from the Customer, except for transfers to and from: (i) any country which has a valid adequacy decision from the European Commission; or (ii) any organisation which ensures an adequate level of protection in accordance with the applicable Data Protection Laws and Regulations.
+23.2 Thunderhead shall not transfer Personal Data to any country outside of the EU or UK without prior written consent from the Customer, except for transfers to and from: (i) any country which has a valid adequacy decision from the European Commission; or (ii) any organization which ensures an adequate level of protection in accordance with the applicable Data Protection Laws and Regulations.

 23.4 The Federal Trade Commission has jurisdiction over Thunderhead’s compliance with the Privacy Shield.
 In certain situations, we may be required to disclose personal information requested by government authorities, including for national security or law enforcement purposes.